-How to Support Latino-Owned Businesses in Phoenix
+How to Support Latino-Owned Businesses in Phoenix Right Now

 Supporting Latino-owned businesses should be a year-round initiative for those of us living in Phoenix.
 Latin American culture influences so much of the Phoenix experience, through obvious representations in restaurants and bars, but also in so many more businesses.
 Arizona’s Latino-owned businesses, an estimation of nearly 125,000, contribute roughly $14 billion to the state economy, according to data from the Arizona Hispanic Chamber of Commerce.
 From bakeries to bookstores, Phoenix’s Latino community is not only robust but thriving, too.
 Here's where you should be spending your time and money.